igodwin/gemfire-for-kubernetes-tmc/README.md

 ### Examine Kubernetes Secrets
 A lot of the image repositories referenced in this project are private, and require credentials to be specified.
 In the case of an issue with a `HelmRepository`, `HelmRelease`, or any other image pull, check the `README.md` for the specific data services product you are deploying to make sure you have the correct registry secret(s) created in TMC.

+### Missing Server API
+Several required CRDs and operators are installed when enabling [Helm Service](#1-enable-helm-service) and [Continuous Delivery](#2-enable-continuous-delivery) on a Cluster or Cluster Group.
+If, when examining Kustomizations, the message `HelmRelease/envoy-gateway-system/gateway-helm dry-run failed: failed to get API group resources: unable to retrieve the complete list of server APIs: helm.toolkit.fluxcd.io/v2beta1: the server could not find the requested resource` is encountered, check to make sure the features have been enabled.